adraper2/my-dotfiles/README.md

 For the future...

 ## git config
 I use a list of bash commands, primarily from a former colleague.
-Check out their repo! [glassresistor/git_bin](https://github.com/glassresistor/git_bin)
+Check out their repo [glassresistor/git_bin](https://github.com/glassresistor/git_bin).